Xilinx/Vitis_Accel_Examples/cpp_kernels/kernel_chain/README.md

-Stream Chain Matrix Multiplication (C)
+Kernel Chain Matrix Multiplication (C)
 ======================

 This is a kernel containing the cascaded Matrix Multiplication using dataflow. ap_ctrl_chain is enabled for this kernel to showcase how multiple enqueue of Kernel calls can be overlapped to give higher performance. ap_ctrl_chain allow kernel to start processing of next kernel operation before completing the current kernel operation.